Gradle

 file generated by buf dep update

-or this generation will fail.
+or this generation fails.

 Further configuration